RockitBootcamp/Phoenix/Projects/jQuery Twitter v2/README.md

 # Guide

 Your objective with this project is to develop a project using modules and gulp.
-You will create a gulp "build" task which uses Browserify to concatenate the module files together.
+You will create a gulp "clean" task which will delete the `js/bundle.js` file.
 You will use AJAX to connect to a local API server (which interfaces with a mock database) to retrieve, add, and update records.
 Refer to the *Acceptance Criteria* section for details about UX.

 ## Database / API